Rock River Falls

 Traveling on M-28, adventurers should take Plains Road for about 3.5 miles over the river.
 A left fork at a sandy road leads to a small parking area and a trail to the falls.

-Ogemaw Falls-L'anse
+Ogemaw Falls-L'Anse

 Ogemaw Falls | photo via wandering_michigan